+This is Upton Infants School's, part of Hamwic Educational Trust, admissions policy which applies to statutory aged children in mainstream schools.
 This policy commences for children applying to schools to start in September 2023 and should be read in conjunction with the Parent's Guide.
 The guide along with admissions policies for other types of schools and further information and clarification are available on Dorset's school admissions website.